 Athena SWAN Bronze Award

 Participation in the Athena Swan Charter is a key part of our ethos in the Centre for Environment and Sustainability (CES).
-Staff, students and alumni of CES work every day to help build a more sustainable world and, as part of this, we are committed to putting sustainability at the heart of CES itself.
+Staff, students and alumni here work every day to help build a more sustainable world and, as part of this, we are committed to putting sustainability at the heart of our Centre.
 Athena Swan plays a central role in this because we see equality, diversity and inclusiveness as integral components of sustainability.

-The CES Athena Swan team includes MSc and PhD students, as well as staff at different stages of their careers.
-CES currently holds a Bronze Athena Swan award and the team are working towards Silver.
+Our Athena Swan team includes masters and postgraduate research students, as well as staff at different stages of their careers.
+We currently hold a Bronze Athena Swan award and the team are working towards silver.

-In CES, we have taken several steps towards equality, with more planned.
-We are, for instance, the first (and only, so far) department to arrange Unconscious Bias training for our MSc students.
-For example, going forwards, we are working to increase female postgraduate applications, and are monitoring and taking steps to ensure an equitable balance in the ratio of male: female guest speakers at CES Seminars and on MSc Modules.
+Here at our Centre, we have taken several steps towards equality, with more planned.
+We are, for instance, the first (and only, so far) department to arrange unconscious bias training for our masters students.
+For example, going forwards, we are working to increase female postgraduate applications, and are monitoring and taking steps to ensure an equitable balance in the ratio of male: female guest speakers at our seminars and on master modules.

-The CES Athena Swan team is ambitious to build on CES’s Bronze Award by seeking the recognition of a Silver Award for our commitment to building on our successes in making CES a diverse, equal, and sustainable place in which to work and study.
+Our Athena Swan team is ambitious to build on our Bronze Award by seeking the recognition of a Silver Award for our commitment to building on our successes in making us a diverse, equal, and sustainable place in which to work and study.